Skip to main content

 Dependencies are created through dependent relationships between predecessors and successors.

 • Predecessors are items that come first, or before other items.
+These are typically items that need to end before others begin.

 This relationship allows you to order items in a sequence, where one item must be completed before the next item can begin.
 If the date of the predecessor changes, you can configure the dates of the successors to automatically shift.